REALISELab/REALISELab.github.io/src/pages/contact.md

 # Joining REALISE Lab

 We are always on the lookout for hiring self-motivated MSc and PhD students to work on topics related to software engineering.
 You can see our research in detail in the [Publications](/publications).
-Currently, our lab is focusing efforts on the following [Projects](/projects).
+Currently, our lab is focusing efforts on the following projects: SE4AI, Performance engineering, and dependency management.

 - **Securint the Software Supply Chain:** How to develop and reliably reuse open source software components (e.g., libraries, packages)?
 - **Performance Testing:** How to better identify performance regressions during development?